-The tax reform law also vastly increased the amount of income taxpayers can earn and still obtain the credit.
+The tax reform law also vastly increased the level of income taxpayers can earn and still obtain the credit.
 Under the old law, the credit phased out for marrieds filing jointly who earned $110,000 and for singles who earned $55,000.
 These thresholds are now $400,000 for marrieds and $200,000 for singles.
-They affect few taxpayers.
+It is expected to affect few taxpayers.

 The TCJA also made up to $1,400 of the credit refundable.
 Under prior law, no part was refundable

 For more information on the child tax credit, see IRS Publication 972, Child Tax Credit.